kyma-project/btp-manager/module-chart/README.md

 While rendering Kubernetes resource files by Helm, the following [values overrides](https://github.com/kyma-project/btp-manager/blob/main/module-chart/overrides.yaml) are applied.

 ## Publish a new version of the chart
-1. Download the original chart from the Helm repository.
+1. Download the original chart from the Helm repository

      i.
-Configure the Helm repository:
+Configure the Helm repository
     ```
      helm repo add sap-btp-operator https://sap.github.io/sap-btp-service-operator
     ```